OctHe/ICE/README.md

 We choose vim as the editor in Ubuntu and Deepin.

 All vim configurations are in the 'vimrc' file.
-Copy the file into the home directory `cp vimrc ~/.vimrc` The *vim-plug* can be automatically installed to manage plugins when vim is firstly started.
+Copy the file into the '.vim/' directory `cp vimrc ~/.vim/vimrc` The *vim-plug* can be automatically installed to manage plugins when vim is firstly started.
 All plugins can be installed by vim-plug with “:PlugInstall" vimrc provides some customized configurations at final.